hackerschoolmty/guides/README.md

-# Hacker School Mty Guides
+# Hacker School Monterrey Guides

-Hacker School Mty Guides is a set of guidelines to promote a good behavior among mentors and students, which include some of the most essential values for a happy coexistence.
+Hacker School MTY Guides is a set of guidelines to promote a good behavior among mentors and students, which include some of the most essential values for a happy coexistence.

 Primary guidelines that everybody should be aware of: